slsa-framework/slsa/docs/spec/v1.0/principles.md

 ## Who is SLSA for?

-In short: everyone involved in producing, distributing, or consuming software.
+In short: everyone involved in producing, consuming software, or providing infrastructure for software.

 **Software producers**, such as a development team at a software company or open source maintainers.
 SLSA gives you protection against insider risk and tampering